microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing all deployed resources in the resource group](./deployedResources.png)

-  > **NOTE: If you followed the steps in [prerequisites](#prerequisites) to allow the SQL Server to be automatically onboarded, there will be one additional resource in your ArcBox resource group (48 total)**

 ### Connecting to the ArcBox Client VM

 You can connect to the Client VM in 3 ways depending on how you've deployed ArcBox.